junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 "Cats would be better pets than angels, and I've always wanted to have a cat, but Dean says no, probably because he's allergic," Castiel answers easily, even with a smile, genuinely innocent.
 He smoothens his ruffled trench coat and the hospital gown underneath -- they're actually more comfortable than the shirt and suits he used to wear, his distracted mind notices.
 He has to pull the thought back, to the cats.
 "They will sit on your lap and purr, it's the most pleasant thing in the world.
 Do you know cat's tongue has barbs, as well as male cat's penis?"

 Asmodeus stares at him like the angel has just swallowed a kitten alive in front of him, and a second later, he bursts out laughing.
 "Looks like the rumor is true, you really lost your mind.
 My, my, even I wouldn't have imagined an easier way to capture the sinner that sabotaged my Lord Lucifer's plan twice.
-He would be so pleased when I offer you as one of many gifts, when he come back next time."
+He would be so pleased when I offer you as one of many gifts, when he comes back next time."

 Asmodeus takes a step closer to him, and Castiel shifts back hastily with his hands and legs.
 He hides his hands behind his back, slipping the blade out of the sleeve.
 He glances back quickly, but Gabriel is still too far from him with his head buried between his knees, not showing a sign that he notices what's happening around him.

 "Bees are really good pets and friends, too.
 And the honey makes fantastic gifts," Castiel says thoughtfully.
 "I've wanted to do it for a long time too -- watching bees, collecting honey."

-Asmodeus laughs hard, in fact, he's laughing so hard that his eyes turn away from both angels for a few seconds.
+Asmodeus laughs hard, mocking and contempt -- in fact, he's laughing so hard that his eyes turn away from both angels for a few seconds.

 *Gabriel!* Castiel seizes the chance to speak to his brother in his mind, passing the words in Enochian through their familiar wavelength. *Gabriel, wake up!
 I want both of us out of this awful place, but I don't fight any more, I watch bees.
 I need your help.*

 He can't tell if the archangel heard him or if he moved at all, but a strong force meets him like a slap before he has time to react.
 Asmodeus raises a hand, and Castiel is thrown across the room.
 His blade drops to the floor, and his back is pressed motionless to the wall.

-The demon smiles and enjoys the view as if he's merely a painting on the wall.
-"You know," he says, as he wraps the sleeve of one hand then the other, while taking casual steps toward Castiel as if taking an after-dinner stroll in the park, "I heard so many stories about people drop dead because they tried to kill you, I asked myself, 'What's so special about this angel?'
+The demon smiles and enjoys the view as if he's merely a painting on the wall or a pinned specimen.
+"You know," he says, as he wraps the sleeve of one arm, then the other, while taking casual steps toward Castiel as if taking an after-dinner stroll in the park, "I heard so many stories about beings dropped dead because they tried to kill you, I asked myself, 'What's so special about this angel?'
 You know what I realize?"
-He closes his hands around Castiel's throat, still smiling, his mouth inches away from his ear.
+He closes his fingers around Castiel's throat, still smiling, his mouth inches away from his ear, twisting into an exaggerated smile.
 "I realize I asked the wrong question.
 It's nothing special about you, angel -- it should be 'what's so special about me.'
 I kept Gabriel for two years, feeding on him everyday, growing stronger everyday, what do you think I can do to a pity little broken seraph?"

 The choke tightens, the vessel's reflex kicks in, putting panic into his mind.
-Castiel still can't move his hands or legs, pinned down helplessly by the demon's power.
+Castiel can't move his hands or legs, he's pinned down helplessly by the demon's power.
 He casts his look over the demon's shoulder, staring at a little patch of dirty floor.
-And he finds his mind wandering. *It can't be Thursday today,* he thinks distantly. *Then it must be Sunday.*
+His view blurs quickly, and he finds his mind wandering away. *It can't be Thursday today,* he thinks distantly. *Then it must be Sunday.*

-The heavy sound of metal clinking-clanking shakes both of them out of it.
+The heavy sound of metal clinking-clanking shakes both of them out of the brief moment of stagnancy.
 Castiel doesn't know when he has closed his eyes, or maybe it's his true self already trying to leave the dying vessel without him really paying enough attention.
 But then all of sudden, he finds his vessel free again, air pouring into his lungs.
-He takes a large breath, seeing Asmodeus staggers to his side a few steps, his hand behind his back, and when he turns, Castiel sees it's his own blade buried to the handle in the demon's body, Gabriel standing behind him, with chains and locks around his wrists and ankles.
+He takes a large gulp of breath, seeing Asmodeus staggers to his side a few steps, his hand behind his back, and when he turns, Castiel sees it's his own blade, buried to the handle in the demon's body, Gabriel standing behind him, with chains and locks around his wrists and ankles.

 A high-pitched sound breaks the room, but not in human words.
 Only Castiel can hear what Gabriel just said: *Nothing, you son of a bitch.
 No one touches my little brother but me.*

-"Gabriel," Asmodeus makes a sound that's almost like a lion's growl, pulling the angel blade out with an labored effort, and then stretches his back.
+"Gabriel," Asmodeus makes a sound that's almost like a lion's growl, pulling the angel blade out by a twisted arm with some labored effort, and then stretches his shoulders and back, as if to display how insignificant that attack was.
 "I see you want to join our conversation too.
 You could have just asked.
-That hurts me," He waves the blade, pointing dangerously in Castiel's direction. "-- emotionally.
+That hurts me."
+He waves the blade, pointing dangerously in Castiel's direction. "-- emotionally.
 I've been good to you."

 Gabriel makes a muted snarl that sounds like an angry "mmm" but nothing more, only then does Castiel see his face properly for the first time.
-His vessel's mouth is all stitched together, bloody wounds cover his face, with a few especially long and deep cuts on both his cheeks and over his nose.
+His vessel's mouth is all stitched together, countless bloody wounds and bruises covering his face, with too many long and scary-looking deep cuts on both his cheeks and over his nose.
 His eyes burn with flames of anger, but as soon as Asmodeus turns to him, he shivers automatically, his hands moving up to cover his head as if expecting a blow.
 The muffled "mmm" turns so very clearly into a long series of "no".

 Asmodeus kicks Gabriel in the stomach, sending him fly back and crash onto the floor.
-Castiel tries to rush to him and help him up, but Asmodeus reaches them first, grabbing Castiel in the arm and pulling him closer.
+In that same second, Castiel feels the demon's confinement on him loosens, so immediately he tries to get to the archangel, to help him up, to do something, anything.
+But Asmodeus reaches him faster than the blink of an eye, grabbing Castiel in the arm and dragging him closer.

-"I can see now why so many have wanted you dead.
+"I can see now, why so many have wanted you dead.
 Look what you turned my little pet into!
 I wasn't planning to kill you, you know," the demon says, words coming out gritted between his teeth as if he can chew them just like that.
 He finally drops his smile.
-"Because I was so sure plain straightforward death would be too easy for you.
+"Because I was so sure that plain, straightforward, simple death would be too easy for you.
 But on a second thought, I'm sure Lord Lucifer wouldn't mind taking a dead angel as a gift instead of an annoying one that keeps causing trouble."

 He raises the blade high, pointing right toward Castiel's heart.